zeptodan/Library-Management-System/README.md

 Always exit program by entering 6 otherwise data will not be saved.

 DO NOT change the name of the files "users.txt" and "books.txt".

+Currently only one entry in users.txt and books.txt.